Symfony tutorial for beginners

 Let's start with the controller.

-action.
-Create a MainController.php
+Create an MainController.php

 under src/Controller